anyaevostinar/anyaevostinar.github.io/classes/201-f21/syllabus.md

 You shouldn't post much homework code, but you can post code related to other assignments.
 If you're unsure if a question contains too much detail about the homework, email me instead.
 * Talk to me:
-I have both drop in office hours and office hours that are by appointment (for one on one conversations).
+I have both drop in student hours and student hours that are by appointment (for one on one conversations).
 See links at the top of this document for more details.
 Talking to students is literally my favorite part of this job, please talk to me!
 * Other Carleton resources: